You may have read my other article that was about how to be a successful trainer. This article may sound similar but is much different.

 Conclusion on how to be a good personal trainer

-These are my favorite for tips I give people on how to be a good personal trainer!
-If you follow these tips, I guarantee you it will be on the right path to becoming the best trainer in your gym.
+These are my favorite tips I give people on how to be a good personal trainer!
+If you follow these tips, I guarantee you you will be on the right path to becoming the best trainer in your gym.
 Your clients will skyrocket their success, and the word about your knowledge and training will spread like wildfire.

-I hope you all liked my article, let me know in the comment section if you have any other tips on improving as a personal trainer!
+I hope you all liked my article; let me know in the comment section if you have any other tips on improving as a personal trainer!

 Check out my page for other types of certification programs for personal trainers.